sola666/Handbook/Python, JavaScript & PHP.md

 obj.sayHello();  // Output: Hello, JavaScript!
 ```

+### **PHP**
-**PHP**: PHP also supports object-oriented programming with classes and objects.
+ PHP also supports object-oriented programming with classes and objects.
 Here is an example similar to the Python and JavaScript examples.

 ```php
 class MyClass {